FlowFuse/website/src/blog/2024/01/speech-driven-chatbot-with-node-red.md

 # Installing Dashboard 2.0

 The first thing we need to do to get things started is installing Dashboard 2.0.
-This allows you to [Add a bit about why we are using dashboard 2.0]

 1. Install Node-RED Dashboard 2.0.
 Follow these [instructions](https://dashboard.flowfuse.com/getting-started.html) to install.
 2. Create your first group, page, theme, and base.